5 Assured Ways to Maximize Revenue for your Salon (free Email Templates + Resources)

 You can click on any section to jump to it directly.

 1. Identify and focus on specific customer segments

-Think of it like focusing your efforts on your best bets.
+Think of it as focusing your efforts on your best bets.

-Since you are already working at a reduced capacity, there are a limited number of clients you’ll be able to accommodate on a weekly basis.
-So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you 2) spend more.
+If you are working at a reduced capacity, there are a limited number of clients you’ll be able to accommodate on a weekly basis.
+So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you, and 2) spend more.

-Now, how do you identify and reach out these client segments?
+Now, how do you identify and reach out to these client segments?

-Classify your clientele with personalised tags and channelise your communication
+Classify your clientele with personalized tags and channelize your communication

-The clients who are most likely to visit you even during the pandemic are your long term loyal clients.
-The ones who have seen your business grow and trust it to keep them safe while providing their favourite service.
+The clients who are most likely to visit you despite the looming fear of the pandemic are your long-term, loyal clients.
+They are the ones who have seen your business grow and trust it to keep them safe while providing their favorite service.